nikahmadz/dark-switch/test.md

 ***

-Some website does not support switching between dark and light theme.
+Some website does not support dark mode or use a single theme while neglecting the other.
-The **Dark Switch** button can force website to render your desired background.
+The **Dark Switch** button can force website to choose your desired background.
+Allowing you to switch between dark and light theme.
-Save or drag the **Dark Switch** button to your bookmark.
+Save or drag the **Dark Switch** button (above) to your bookmark.
 You may also create new bookmark containing the following script.
 {: .justify-text }